luxury Ecuador tours travel

 Sleep in an Inca palace!

-Continue to the ancient Hacienda San Agustín de Callo.
+Continue to the ancient Hacienda San Agustín de Callo for a walk on its historic grounds.
 Around 1440 AD, the Inca emperor Tupac Yupanqui commanded the construction of a palace, and later his son, Huayna Capac, concluded the work.
 In turn, his son Atahualpa, the last of the Inca emperors and the king of Quito, occupied the palace on his travels to Quito and Cajamarca, before he was captured by the Spanish conquerors and executed in 1533.

 The hacienda was written about by the Spanish chronicler Cieza de Leon in 1553, and is one of only two major Inca sites in Ecuador (the other is Ingapirca, near Cuenca).
 To this day, the remaining rooms prevail as a magnificent example of the unique style of Inca construction.
 The site is currently being investigated by Dr. David Brown of the University of Texas, with funding by the National Geographic Society.
 Previously unknown portions of Inca walls and foundations have been discovered throughout the restoration process of the house.